open-company/open-company-storage/README.md

-        :aws-sqs-bot-queue "CHANGE-ME" ; SQS queue to pass on requests to the Slack Bot :aws-sqs-email-queue "CHANGE-ME" ; SQS queue to pass on requests to the Email service :aws-sns-storage-topic-arn "" ; SNS topic to publish notifications (optional) :log-level "debug"
+        :aws-sqs-bot-queue "CHANGE-ME" ; SQS queue to pass on requests to the Slack Bot :aws-sqs-email-queue "CHANGE-ME" ; SQS queue to pass on requests to the Email service :aws-sns-storage-topic-arn "" ; SNS topic to publish notifications (optional) :open-company-ziggeo-api-key "" ; Get this key from ziggeo.com :open-company-ziggeo-api-token "" ; Get this token from ziggeo.com :log-level "debug"
   }
 ```